microsoft/vscode-eslint/contributing.md

 Extension to integrate [ESLint](http://eslint.org/) into VSCode.

 ## Development setup
+- Use git with symbolic link support enabled
 - run npm install
 - open VS Code
 - Run the `watch` task to compile the client and server